vshymanskyy/TinyGSM/README.md

 ### Ensure stable data & power connection

+Most modules require up to 2A and specific voltage - according to the module documentation.
-This actually solves stability problems in **many** cases:
+So this actually solves stability problems in **many** cases:
-- Provide a good, [stable power supply](https://github.com/vshymanskyy/TinyGSM/wiki/Powering-GSM-module) (up to 2A and specific voltage according to your module documentation)
+- Provide a good stable power supply.
+Read about [**powering your module**](https://github.com/vshymanskyy/TinyGSM/wiki/Powering-GSM-module).
 - Keep your wires as short as possible
 - Consider soldering them for a stable connection
 - Do not put your wires next to noisy signal sources (buck converters, antennas, oscillators etc.)